conda/conda/docs/source/intro.rst

 .. index::
     pair: terminology; environment

-Anaconda is a system for finding and installing software packages.
-An Anaconda **package** is a binary tarball containing system-level libraries, python modules, executable programs, or other components.
-Anaconda keeps track of dependencies between packages and platform specifics, making it simple to create working environments from different sets of packages.
+``conda`` is an application for finding and installing Anaconda software packages.
+An Anaconda **package** is a binary tarball containing system-level libraries, python modules, executable programs, or other components. ``conda`` keeps track of dependencies between packages and platform specifics, making it simple to create working environments from different sets of packages.
 An Anaconda **environment** is a filesystem directory that contains a specific collection of Anaconda packages.
-As a concrete example, you might want to have one environment that provides numpy 1.7, and another environment that provides numpy 1.6 for legacy testing.
-Anaconda makes this kind of mixing and matching easy.
+As a concrete example, you might want to have one environment that provides numpy 1.7, and another environment that provides numpy 1.6 for legacy testing. ``conda`` makes this kind of mixing and matching easy.

 .. _repository:
 .. index::